hotosm/learnosm/_posts/en/intermediate/0300-12-19-tasking-manager.md

 ![]({{site.baseurl}}/images/intermediate/en_int_ch5_image03.png)

 -   This page shows you everything you need to know about the project.
-     On the left side of the page is a description of the mapping project and how it is being organized.
+     On the left side of the page is the description of mapping project and how to make it organized.
 You can click on the different tabs to get more information.
 On the right side is a grid showing the area to be mapped.
 Red grid squares have been completed, green squares have been completed and checked by another